elklein96/reelr/README.md

 ## How is this different from Plex?

 Plex trascodes data as it streams from server to client.
-This is all good, but when it comes to slower processors like the Raspberry Pi, Plex can be problematic.
-This is simply a front end that streams movie files as-is; no transcoding involved.
+This is all good, but when it comes to slower processors like the Raspberry Pi, Plex can be problematic.  reelr is simply a front end that streams movie files as-is; no transcoding involved.

 ## Wow, that's great.
 How do I use this?